HERO TestingJuly 19, 2013

 By Jeff Viel, Regional Director of EMI Engineering Services

 Simply stated, the term HERO stands for the common effects of and Hazards of Electromagnetic Radiation to Ordnance.
-Ordnance can be classified as an Explosive, chemical, or pyrotechnic devices used in equipment such as bombs, rockets, and ammunition carried on airborne, sea, space, or ground systems.
+Ordnance can be categorized as an Explosive, chemical, or pyrotechnic devices used in equipment such as bombs, rockets, and ammunition carried on airborne, sea, space, or ground systems.
 These hazards exist due to a fundamental incompatibility between firing circuits contained within ordnance systems, and the external radiated electromagnetic environment (EME) they encounter during deployment.
 When sufficient amount of energy is coupled into the firing mechanism to cause unintentional or premature operation, safety and reliability consequences exist.
 Accidental EID activation can jeopardize safety through unintentional initiation of explosive trains, or on reliability through duding (EIDs can no longer perform their intended function, thus rendering the system incapable of performing its mission).
 In either case HERO consequences can lead to disastrous results.

 Currently, MIL-STD-464 requires all branches of the DoD to ensure that ordnance is designed to provide sufficient immunity from its expected EME prior to deployment, and verified by testing and analysis.
 The general approach for a HERO evaluation is to expose inert, instrumented ordnance to a controlled test electromagnetic environment and to monitor the explosive initiation device (EID) contained within the ordnance for a possible response.
 For most EIDs, the response is quantified in terms of the amount of RF current induced into the heating element, or bridgewire, of the device.